franks42/FigureMarkets-MCP-Server/README.md

 Install instruction use brew and uv.
 (... use your own and you're on your own ;-) )

-This MCP server is tested with and works with Anthropic's Claude desktop for MacOS.
+Note: this MCP server is only tested with Anthropic's Claude desktop for MacOS.

 Install Claude desktop for MacOS:

 ```https://claude.ai/download```